-ARTS-600Twentieth Century Art Theory (3)
+ARTS-600 Twentieth Century Art Theory (3) Course Level: Graduate

-A contextual analysis of contemporary issues in art as a development of critical thinking throughout the twentieth century.
+Twentieth Century Art Theory (3) A contextual analysis of contemporary issues in art as a development of critical thinking throughout the twentieth century.
 This course presents a theoretical and philosophical consideration of the development of critical, cultural, and social dialogs defining art and practice from the advent of Modernism through its institutionalization and the eventual rise of post-Modernism.
 Includes figuration, abstraction, formalism, spirituality universalism, the art object, the art original, myth, authorship, allegory, conceptualism, the capitalist impulse, colonialism, authenticity, and the role of audience.
-Usually offered every fall.
-Prerequisite: admission to M.F.A. program, or permission of instructor.
+Usually Offered: fall.
+Restriction: Studio Art (MFA).